MKaluza1983/trade-journal/README.md

 # trade-journal
 Simple Trade-Journal application:
-- Frontend has been implemented in React
+- The frontend has been implemented in React
-- Backend has been implemented in  Java / Spring Boot
+- The backend has been implemented in Java / Spring Boot

 # Start the application
 Build and start frontend and backend:
 > docker compose up -d

-API Definition:
+Open the API definition:
 > http://localhost:8080/swagger-ui.html

-WEB Application:
+Open the web application:
 > http://localhost:3000/

 # Stop the application